AnthonyPAlicea/anthonyalicea/blog/how-to-write-email-people-will-read.md

 If you can't properly emphasize and call the reader to action with plain text, bold, and italics, you need to rewrite your email.

-*exception: your email client may use color when replying to an email inline to distinguish your words from the original email - this is ok, if consistent
+<small>*exception: your email client may use color when replying to an email inline to distinguish your words from the original email - this is ok, if consistent</small>

 ## Structure, Consistency, and Units of Information
 **UX Principle: Gestalt**